 - a.
-Chronological Resume: present history of employee's work experience - b.
-Functional Resume: allows the reader to glance all of the events/activities and qualifications of the applicant given in a clear manner. - Combinational Resume: provides the knowledge, skills and abilities achieved from work in a reverse-chronological order ii.
-Father's Name: Abdul Khader, iii.
-Date of birth: 9th December 1983, iv.
-Gender: Male, v.
-Marital Status: Married vi.
-Nationality: Indian, vii.
-Religion: Muslim viii.
-Community: OBC, ix.
-Languages known: Urdu, Hindi, Arabic, Tamil and English.
+Chronological Resume: it presents history of employer's work experience - b.
+Functional Resume: allows the reader to glance all of the events/activities and qualifications of the applicant given in a lucid manner. - c.
+Combinational Resume: provides the knowledge, skills and abilities achieved from work in a reverse-chronological order a.
+Personal details: name, father's name, date of birth gender, marital status, nationality, religion, community and languages known.